SetappPL/front-end-challenge/README.md

 **TASKS**
 + Use a language that compiles to JavaScript (CoffeeScript, TypeScript, etc...)
 + Surprise us!
 Add a feature that you think would work well here
-+ Show us your work through your commit history!
++ Show us your work through your commit history (don't squash)!